How dirt cones form on glaciers: field observation, laboratory experiments and modeling: Conclusion and perspectives

 \section{Conclusion and perspectives}

-In this article, we described small-scale experiments reproducing dirt cone formation in a well controlled lab environment as well as time resolved observations of the formation of 3 cones on the Mer de glace.
-Dirt cone formation was also studied through 2D numerical simulations taking into account both the grain mechanics and the thermal heat exchanges.
-A simple model was developed and led to a quantitative agreement with the lab and field observation as well as the simulations.
-This allowed to gain insight on the physical mechanisms governing this structure formation.
+In this article, we described small-scale experiments reproducing dirt cone formation in a well controlled laboratory environment as well as time resolved observations of the formation of 3 cones on the Mer de glace.
+Dirt cone formation was also studied through 2D numerical simulations taking into account both the grain mechanics and the thermal heat exchanges that are able to reproduce well the cone formation process.
+A simple model was developed and led to a quantitative agreement with the laboratory and field observation as well as the simulations.
+This combination of approaches allowed us to gain insight into the physical mechanisms governing this structure formation.

 A dirt layer lying at the surface of a glacier acts as an insulation cover that reduces the ice melting under it.
 The differential ablation causes the ice surface to deform which induces a quasi-static flow of the dirt, starting from the edge of the pile.
 The structure acquires its conic shape when the deformation reaches the summit.
-The angle of the cone is determined by the mechanical properties of the grains (friction, cohesion) but does not correspond to a repose angle.
-As long as the dirt layer covering the cone is thick enough to reduce ice melting, the cone height will grow causing the dirt to creep along the sides, get thinner and less insulating.
-Finally a stationary state is reached in which the insulating dirt cover exactly compensate the fact that the structure receive heat on a higher surface or with a lower albedo.
-In the model we developed, this final state is stable, which can explains the month-long lifetime of dirt cones on glaciers (while they typically form within a week).
+The angle of the cone is determined by the mechanical properties of the grains (friction, cohesion) but does not correspond to a repose angle and is probably dependant on the history of stress distribution during the cone formation.
+As long as the dirt layer covering the cone is thick enough to reduce ice melting, the cone height will grow causing the dirt to creep along the sides, and get thinner and less insulating.
+Finally a stationary state is reached in which the insulating dirt cover exactly compensates for the fact that the structure received heat on a higher surface or with a lower albedo.
+In the model we developed, this final state is stable, which can explain the month-long lifetime of dirt cones on glaciers (while they typically form within a week).